 So, come tax time, you could hire a tax professional to help you prepare your Schedule C (Form 1040) and deduct the expense!
 This includes tax software such as Turbotax (and any other tax preparation fees), but these can only be deducted if you itemize your deductions, and they need to total more than 2% of your adjusted gross income (AGI).

 Do you meet clients out of state or go to industry conferences?
-If so, you can deduct travel-related expenses such as airfare, hotel costs, transportation and meals, so keep those receipts organized.
+If so, you can deduct travel-related expenses such as airfare, hotel costs, tolls, transportation and meals, so keep those receipts organized.

 To qualify for this deduction, you need to show that the travel is truly business travel and that you’re engaging in business activities.
 The IRS scrutinizes lavish expenses (remember, ordinary and necessary), so it’s in your interest to keep it reasonable.

-8. Meal deduction
+9. Meal costs deduction

 Taxpayers can deduct meals, so long as it has a business twist, say with a prospective client or potential partner.
 Meals are also a tax-deductible business expense when traveling for business or attending a conference.